FormidableLabs/react-native-ama/docs/components/buttons/TouchableOpacity.md

 The component performs a [contrast check](/docs/guidelines/contrast) between its background colour and the children's foreground when in dev mode.

 :::note
-AMA checks both pressed and non-pressed states when passing a function as style.
+AMA performs the check on both pressed and non-pressed states when passing a function as style.
 :::

 ### Minimum size